 If you are looking to build an app, this is the stage where you normally start looking for a developer.
-You walk into a development firm, just like ours, and ask them to help you build your dream.
+You call up a development firm, just like ours, and ask them to help you build your dream.

 But have you thought through what you want the developer to build?